YangLinyi/academic-kickstart-linyi/content/publication/ACL-21/index2.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "summary: "While state-of-the-art NLP models have been achieving the excellent performance of a wide range of tasks in recent years, important questions are being raised about their robustness and their underlying sensitivity to systematic biases that may exist in their training and test data.
-Such issues come to be manifest in performance problems when faced with out-of-distribution data in the field.
-Producing high-quality augmented data can be costly and time-consuming as it usually needs to involve human feedback and crowdsourcing efforts.
-In this work, we propose an alternative by describing and evaluating an approach to automatically generating counterfactual data for data augmentation and explanation. "
+summary: "While state-of-the-art NLP models have been achieving the excellent performance of a wide range of tasks in recent years, important questions are being raised about their robustness and their underlying sensitivity to systematic biases that may exist in their training and test data."

 tags: []
 categories: []